Treatment options for TMJ Dysfunction / TMD in Richmond

 - Laser Therapy

-If appropriate, a muscle relaxer may be prescribed to relax the jaw if grinding and clenching of the teeth is evident.
+If our dentist finds evidence of teeth grinding and clenching, a muscle relaxant may be prescribed to relax the jaw.
 Anti-anxiety medication may also be considered to relieve stress and help reduce or control pain.
-Non steroid anti-inflammatory drugs may also have a role relieving muscle pain and swelling.
+Non steroidal anti-inflammatory drugs (NSAIDs) may also have a role relieving muscle pain and swelling.

-The use of a splint (or mouth guard) may be considered to reduce stress on the jaw and improve the bite.
+The use of a splint (mouth guard) may be considered to reduce stress on the jaw and improve the bite.

 Involves reshaping the biting surfaces of the teeth so that the jaw can close properly.